 - Use a skewer to poke holes all over the top of the still-warm cake.
 Slowly drizzle the rum glaze over the cake.

-- Allow the cake to cool completely before topping with the optional glaze or whipped cream and toasted coconut and serving.
+- Allow the cake to cool completely before topping it with the optional glaze or whipped cream and toasted coconut and serving.

 - To make the glaze, sift the powdered sugar into a bowl.
 Add 2 teaspoons of your preferred liquid, then keep adding, a teaspoon at a time, until the mixture is thick but pourable.
 Drizzle over the cake.